UnionBank expands cash deposit access through ECPay kiosks

 “By making cash deposits available at thousands of kiosks nationwide, we help customers maximize their time and manage their money more conveniently — any day, anytime,” Pascual added.

 UnionBank said the deposit process is designed to be simple and user-friendly, even for first-time users.
-Customers may deposit up to ₱10,000 per transaction.
+Customers may deposit up to P10,000 per transaction.

 The bank said the initiative complements its nationwide branch and ATM network while supporting its broader push to improve access to banking services and everyday convenience.